cloudfoundry/cf-mysql-release/README.md

 ### Upload Stemcell<a name="upload_stemcell"></a>

-The latest final release expects the Ubuntu Trusty (14.04) go_agent stemcell version 2682 by default (Note: there are important security fixes not in this stemcell.
-We recommend using stemcell 2719.3 or later).
-This release may not work with newer stemcells it may have dependencies on libraries which have been removed from newer stemcells.
-Stemcells can be downloaded from http://boshartifacts.cfapps.io/file_collections?type=stemcells; choose the ubuntu trusty go_agent stemcell 2682 for your infrastructure ([vsphere esxi](https://s3.amazonaws.com/bosh-jenkins-artifacts/bosh-stemcell/vsphere/bosh-stemcell-2682-vsphere-esxi-ubuntu-trusty-go_agent.tgz) or [aws xen](https://s3.amazonaws.com/bosh-jenkins-artifacts/bosh-stemcell/aws/bosh-stemcell-2682-aws-xen-ubuntu-trusty-go_agent.tgz)).
+The latest final release expects the Ubuntu Trusty (14.04) go_agent stemcell version 2719.3 by default.
+Note: there are important security fixes in this version of the stemcell; we recommend updating if your are using an older stemcell.
+This release may not work with newer stemcells as it may have dependencies on libraries which have been removed from newer stemcells.
+Stemcells can be downloaded from http://boshartifacts.cfapps.io/file_collections?type=stemcells; choose the ubuntu trusty go_agent stemcell 2719.3 for your infrastructure ([vsphere esxi](https://s3.amazonaws.com/bosh-jenkins-artifacts/bosh-stemcell/vsphere/bosh-stemcell-2719.3-vsphere-esxi-ubuntu-trusty-go_agent.tgz) or [aws xen](https://s3.amazonaws.com/bosh-jenkins-artifacts/bosh-stemcell/aws/bosh-stemcell-2719.3-aws-xen-ubuntu-trusty-go_agent.tgz)).

-Master expects Ubuntu Trusty go_agent by default, but the version changes frequently.

-Stemcells can be downloaded from http://boshartifacts.cfapps.io/file_collections?type=stemcells.

 ### Upload Release<a name="upload_release"></a>

-You can use a pre-built final release or build a dev release from HEAD.
-Final releases contain pre-compiled packages, making deployment much faster.
-These stable releases are created periodically and contain completed features.
+You can use a pre-built final release or build a dev release from any of the branches described in <a href="#branches">Getting the Code</a>.

+Final releases are stable releases created periodically for completed features.
+They also contain pre-compiled packages, which makes deployment much faster.
 To deploy the latest final release, simply check out the **master** branch.
-This will contain the latest release and accompanying materials to generate a manifest.
+This will contain the latest final release and accompanying materials to generate a manifest.
 If you would like to deploy an earlier final release, use `git checkout <tag>` to obtain both the release and corresponding manifest generation materials.
 It's important that the manifest generation materials are consistent with the release.

 If you'd like to deploy the latest code, build a release yourself from the **develop** branch.

 #### Upload a pre-built final BOSH release

-1. Run the upload command, referencing one of the config files in the `releases` directory.
+Run the upload command, referencing the latest config file in the `releases` directory.

   ```
   $ cd ~/workspace/cf-mysql-release